What do you feel after you put yourself out there to minister to others? Many people struggle with self-doubt or self-criticism.

-In order to feel adequate in our ministry to others most of us try too hard!
+In order to feel adequate in our ministry to others, most of us try too hard!
 We rely more on our own wisdom and strength than on the Holy Spirit.
 We try to please people and base our identity on what they think of us.
 What exhaustion and distress this causes us!
-It may leaves us disconnected from God and his Kingdom.
+It may leave us disconnected from God and his Kingdom.
 We may burnout.

 You can avoid stress overload.
 You can beat burnout.
 There is a life-giving way of going about ministry.

 Jesus taught us to cultivate a continuous secret prayer life with the Father and to consider God’s affirmation as the only reward we need (Matthew 6:4,6,18).
 He said, “Abide in me and you will bear much fruit” (John 15:5).

 An important way to Abide in Jesus is to meditate on Scripture before you teach, counsel, or serve others in order to get your mindset right.

 This prayer for pastors is for all men and women who minister to others, whether by preaching, teaching, counseling, or serving in another way.
 It’s a medley of Scriptures to prevent stress overload and beat burnout.
 Renewing our minds in this prayer trains and empowers us to minister to others out of our abiding in Christ.
 God’s Word to pastors and ministry leaders will not fail!

 The Smile of the Father: A Prayer for Pastors

 The smile of the Father shines on me – I am approved of; [i]

 I have the mind of Christ – I have important things to say; [ii]